 This situation hurts producers.
 They aren’t able to benefit from international prices, which historically have favored Yemenis coffee with price premiums.
 Instead, they can only access the low-paying domestic market.
 It also makes it difficult to import basic products, such as fertilizer, seeds, de-hullers, and even scissors for pruning the trees.

 What’s more, difficulties accessing credit has been exacerbated by the the central bank’s move from Sana’a (Houthi-controlled capital) to Aden (Hadi-controlled capital).
-According to Dylan, the only alternatives to this bank are private organizations that are often shady.
+According to Dylan, the only alternatives to this bank are a limited number of private organizations.

 Technical training is provided to producers in Yemen.
 Credit: ACTED